 Mediterranean Sea

 Around the Alboran Island and the Gorringe Bank, data were collected with ROV at a maximum depth of 78 m for L. rodriguezii (in the Mediterranean) and 84 m for L. ochroeluca and S. polyschides (both in the Mediterranean and the Atlantic).
 Kelp distribution on banks (Bermeo and Niebla in Galicia) and around Galician islands (Cies, Salvora, Sisargas, etc.) was also documented by ROV down to 46 m.
-Other areas like the Galician, Asturian and Andalucian coasts as well as some of the islands (Alboran, Gorringe, Sisargas, etc.) were surveyed by diving up to a maximum depth of 30-40 m.
+Other areas including the Galician, Asturian and Andalucian coasts as well as some of the islands (Alboran, Gorringe, Sisargas, etc.) were surveyed by diving up to a maximum depth of 30-40 m.

 Data from the Adriatic Sea on the distribution and abundance of L. rodriguezii were derived from a distribution map by Zulievic et al. (2011).
 These data were collected via trawling (1948, 1949, 1956-1961, 1996, 2002), grab (1998) and subsequent ROV (2010) surveys undertaken at 120-260 m depth (Zuljevic et al. 2011).

 Data from the Mediterranean coasts of France, Tunisia and the west-south coast of Italy were gathered from either published or grey literature: the latter comprised a variety of sources, including species lists from Natura 2000 designated sites.
 Data of L. rodriguezii from Corse and Tunisia were derived mainly from Boudouresque and Perret (1977) who summarised data from past sources (Molinier 1960; Fredj 1972).
 Most of these data are qualitative records of the presence of L. rodriguezii obtained during diving expeditions at depths between 70 and 130 m.
-The only recent records comprised its presence at fishing grounds in Tunisia (Quetglas et al. 2004, average depths 75-80 m) and its observation during a diving at 70 m at the Banc du Magaud (Pedel and Fabri 2011).
+The only recent records were of presence at fishing grounds in Tunisia (Quetglas et al. 2004, average depths 75-80 m) and its observation during a diving at 70 m at the Banc du Magaud (Pedel and Fabri 2011).
 Data of L rodriguezii from Italy were derived mainly from Giaccone et al. (2009), who summarised data from past sources (Giaccone 1967, 1970; Andrei 1966; Pignatti and Rizzi Longo 1972; Suriano et al 1992; Marino et al 1999, among others).
 Data for L. ochroleuca and S polischides from the Strait of Messina were derived from Zampino and Di Martino (2001), who compared their mapping with past data from Mojo and Buta (1970), Drew (1964) and Di Geronimo (1987).

-Additionally, presence/absence data of L.digitata, L.hyperborea, S. polyschides and L. ochroleuca at the scale of Brittany, France and Europe were compiled from a data set collected for population genetics analyses, from where low genetic diversity and absence of connectivity was considered as an indication of small size and vulnerable populations; in each population/site, 30 to 50 individuals were sampled from a transect of 50m long.
-For L. hyperborea, S. polyschides and L. ochroleuca data collected referred to one temporal record while for L. digitata, data on temporal trends were available for some of the grid cells between 1995-1998 (Billot et al. 2001) and 2005-2008.
+Additionally, presence/absence data of L.digitata, L.hyperborea, S. polyschides and L. ochroleuca at the scale of Brittany, France and Europe were compiled from a data set collected for population genetics analyses, from where low genetic diversity and absence of connectivity was considered as an indication of small size and vulnerable populations.
+In each population/site, 30 to 50 individuals were sampled along a 50m transect.
+For L. hyperborea, S. polyschides and L. ochroleuca, data collected referred to one temporal record, while for L. digitata, data on temporal trends were available for some of the grid cells between 1995-1998 (Billot et al. 2001) and 2005-2008.

 Results